altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - gridControllerUploaded <scroll controller>: controller that drives the scroll of the uploaded grid
 - hashMap:<id> [DISK]: maps the id of a local piv to a hash.
 - hometags [<str>, ...]: list of hometags, brought from the server.
-- homeThumbs {TAG: {id: ...}, ...}: maps each hometag to its last piv, brought from the server.
 - hideAddMoreTagsButton(Local|Uploaded) <bool>: if set, this will hide the "add second tag" button when tagging.
 - initialScrollableSize <float>: the percentage of the screen height that the unexpanded scrollable sheets should take.
 - lastNTags [<str>, ...]
 [DISK]: list of the last N tags used to tag or untag, either on local or uploaded - deleted on logout.